Daddy/Daughter and Mother/Son events return to Kearney - NewsBreak

 GRAND ISLAND, Neb.
 (KSNB) - Former Grand Island Senior High, Northwest High and Hastings College wrestler Blake Fruchtl has died, GINW administration confirmed to Local4 Tuesday.
 The exact time and cause of death are unconfirmed at this time.
 Fruchtl was a three-time high school state wrestling champion, winning two titles...

-KEARNEY, Neb. — A Kearney man convicted of charges related to a deadly shooting has been sentenced.
-Zachary Walker, 20, was sentenced to four to eight years in prison for two counts of attempted possession of a firearm by a prohibited person, according to buffalo county district court records.
+KEARNEY, Neb.
+(KSNB) - A Kearney man connected to a January murder is going to prison for convictions on related weapons charges.
+A judge sentenced Zachary Walker, 20, to four to eight years each on two convictions for attempted possession of a firearm by a prohibited person.
+The sentences will be served concurrently or at the same time for both crimes.

 KSNB Local4